-Dave Bohac is CEE’s director of research.
+Dave Bohac is CEE’s senior director of research.
 He has directed a variety of applied research and program development projects.
 He has more than 30 years’ experience in energy efficiency and indoor air quality with an emphasis on advanced diagnostics and monitoring methods.
 He is the principal investigator for Minnesota Department of Commerce-funded projects to evaluate the energy savings of reducing duct leakage in commercial buildings and multifamily building ventilation improvements.
 He conducts whole building air leakage tests on large commercial, large residential, and recreation buildings.
 He uses air leakage tests, pressure diagnostics, and IR scans to help identify and correct building pressure and air leakage issues in CEE’s commercial building recommissioning projects.
 He was the CEE project lead for an ASHRAE field research project to measure air leakage in mid- and high-rise non-residential buildings.
 He is also the principal investigator for a Minnesota Department of Commerce-funded project to develop diagnostic procedures, cost estimate guidelines, and energy savings calculation methods for air leakage reductions in commercial and institutional buildings.

 Dave is assisting with DOE NorthernSTAR Building America funded laboratory and field tests to determine energy savings and identify opportunities to enhance DHW/space heating combination system performance.
 He serves as technical advisor for CEE’s residential energy efficiency programs and Community Energy Services Program.
 His previous energy-related research includes zone pressure diagnostic protocols for weatherization, energy penalty and interior moisture effects of radon mitigation systems, installed performance of gas engine driven heat pumps, ice arena energy improvements, commercial water heater integral flue damper savings, commercial boiler off-cycle loss/seasonal efficiency, and commercial building lighting code compliance.